v2sCollections/City-of-Dreams/README.md

 ![img](https://i.imgur.com/Xe7LiSI.png)

 ⛔ I recommend **NOT** installing extra mods that are not part of the collection.
-But if you need more chrome i aint stopping you we have a dedicated channel in Discord for Chrome Junkies like you check it out so you dont flatline.
+But if you need more chrome i aint stopping you choom we have a dedicated channel in Discord for Chrome Junkies like you check it out so you dont flatline.

 - If you want to add mods that are not part of this collection you can but it may not work as intended unless specified on this page.
 - If you want to remove mods that are part of this collection you can but it may not work as intended unless specified on this page.